mrpdaemon/nvpowermizerd/README.md

 =============

 nvpowermizerd is a daemon to improve the PowerMizer mode switching behavior for nVidia cards on Linux/Unix.
-It uses the X idle time information to switch to aggressively switch to full power mode when the user is interacting with the system, and gradually switch back to adaptive mode when the user is idle for a certain amount of time.
+It uses the X idle time information to aggressively switch to full power mode when the user is interacting with the system, and gradually switch back to adaptive mode when the user is idle for a certain amount of time.

 ## Why?